 Financial abuse generally applies only to the abuse of adults.
 It means that even if the family is not poor, the person being abused will have no access to the family’s money, no say over what will be bought and no money for her own use.

 Spiritual abuse means the imposition of beliefs on others in order to control them.
-It is the exercise of power which fails to recognize the fundamental spiritual worth of the person or which damages another person’s sense of self-worth.
+It is the exercise of power which fails to recognise the fundamental spiritual worth of the person or which damages another person’s sense of self-worth.
 Spiritual abuse can also include belittling or attacking another’s spiritual beliefs or preventing them from engaging in religious practice.

 What forms can abuse take?